dobrix13/Rufus/README.md

 Despite his newfound riches, Rufus knows he must find another way to achieve his goal.
 He now has three choices:

-1. Visit the Taverne and Buy the Drink for the Stranger: 1.2.4.4 Perhaps now, with money in his pockets, Rufus can buy the stranger a drink and discover the secret he promised.
+1. Go back to the Taverne and Buy the Drink for the Stranger: 1.2.4.4 Perhaps now, with money in his pockets, Rufus can buy the stranger a drink and discover the secret he promised.

 2. Visit the Witch: 1.3 Maybe some magic could finally help Rufus in his quest to win the princess's heart.